GrumpyMeow/proxmox-tips/MR60BHA2.md

 Looking at the data i already suspect that there might not be enough of data to really get usefull insights.
 Maybe just like on the Oura-ring page, only three-point-patterns like hammock, slope, hill, etc. We will see.

+I noticed the device crashes on a regular basis which is recognizable by the short lighting of the led.
+This distorts the filters.
+So probably better to implement the filters in Home Assistant instead of on the device.